NikolaosSamperis/Genotype2Phenotype/README.md

    shiny::runApp()
    ```

-## License
-This project is for educational purposes as part of coursework.
-Feel free to use and modify the code with proper attribution.

 ## Collaborators & Contributions
 This project is developed as part of a group coursework for the data cleaning and data management module.
+Thanks to my group members for their help on this project.
+- Nikolaos Samperis
+- Aidan Saldanha
+- Harit Kohli

 Contributions include database design, R programming, statistical analysis, and dashboard development.

+## License
+This project was created for educational purposes as part of coursework.

+Feel free to use, modify, and share the code **with proper attribution**.
+Please note that this project is provided **as-is**, without any warranty or guarantee of functionality.

+If you use this code, kindly credit the original author by linking back to this repository.

 **Understanding the Role of Every Mouse Gene – One Knockout at a Time!**